sl-solution/InMemoryDatasets.jl/docs/src/man/grouping.md

         5       3
 ```

+The `groupby!` and `groupby` functions accept the output of the `groupby` function.
+Thus, some may use these functions to incrementally group a data set.

 When the `groupby!` function is used on a data set, the data set is marked as a grouped data set and the functions which handle grouped data set differently are signalled when the grouped data sets are passed as their arguments.
 Two of those functions are `modify!` and `modify` functions.
 When a grouped data set is passed to these two functions, InMemoryDatasets applies each modification within each group.
 The `modify!` and `modify` functions treat the view of a grouped data set (produced by the `groupby` function) in the same way without changing the order of the original data set.
 For efficiency reason, it is recommended to use `stable = false` when the `groupby` function is used in conjunction with `modify!` or `modify`.

 ### Examples